lucyfier56/lucyfier56/README.md

 ## Hi there 👋

 # 💫 About Me:
 Hi, I’m Rudra Panda from India, currently pursuing a B.Tech in Computer Science and Engineering at Shiv Nadar University.
-I’m passionate about cybersecurity, artificial intelligence, and machine learning, and I thrive on exploring how these technologies can solve real-world problems.
+I’m passionate about machine learning and GenAI, and I thrive on exploring how these technologies can solve real-world problems.
 When I’m not immersed in tech, I enjoy entrepreneurial pursuits, brainstorming new ideas, and discovering innovative solutions.

 Currently, I’m focused on a project that leverages AI to automate business intelligence processes.
 This involves everything from data acquisition and processing to visualization, aiming to make data analysis more intuitive and efficient.